 Lapidoth studied law at the Hebrew University of Jerusalem, graduating with distinction in 1954.
 She went on to complete her doctoral studies in 1956 at the Law School of the University of Paris, and also graduated at the Institut des Hautes Études Internationales – Université de Paris.
 Also in 1956, she married Aryeh Lapidoth, moving with him to Jerusalem in the same year.
 Aryeh Lapidoth, born in Jerusalem in 1930, specialized in taxation, becoming a full professor at Bar-Ilan University, where he remained until his retirement.
 The couple’s oldest son, Michael, was born in 1959 in Jerusalem, followed by Tamar in 1963 and Amos in 1965.
 Michael Lapidoth fell while serving in the IDF in 1982, aged only twenty-three.

 Ruth Lapidoth joined the faculty of the Hebrew University of Jerusalem in 1956, holding the rank of full professor from 1980 until her retirement in 2002.
-She is presently (2005) Greenblatt professor emerita at Hebrew University and a professor at the Law School of the College of Management.
+She then served as Greenblatt professor emerita at Hebrew University and a professor at the Law School of the College of Management.

 She has written nine books and over eighty articles dealing with questions of international law, in particular the law of the sea, human rights, and the Arab-Israeli conflict, especially with regard to the status of Jerusalem.
 Lapidoth is a senior research fellow at the Jerusalem Institute for Israel Studies and a member of the Institute’s think tank on the future status of Jerusalem, which is examining possible alternatives for resolving the issue of Jerusalem’s boundaries, legal status, sovereignty, municipal administration, holy sites, security, religious and national symbols, and the significance of these symbols in various spheres.
 The think tank has formulated several alternatives that have been presented to Israeli governments over the years.
 Lapidoth is intensely involved in the question of Jerusalem; among her published works on the subject are a book dealing with the Basic Law: Jerusalem, Capital of Israel (the Israeli law that addresses the issue of Jerusalem) and a book dealing with the Old City.